jakplugg/PSI_MIDI/README.md

 The resistor, opto coupler, and jacks are your existing ones, the only new components you would add yo your BOM are the 2 BAT54S diodes.

 Don't substituste other letter suffixed BAT54, they are not graded by letter, but wired differently in the package.

+The jack shown in the schematic is wrong (due to laziness), the inputs should be connected to the tip and ring of a 3.5mm TRS jack.